Soccer-Euro-Keane looking to make up for lost time

 Although he might have lost a little of the electric pace he

-once had, he remains a fixture in the Irish side and is the most
+once had, he retains his eye for a chance and is the most

 prolific international goal-scorer in the British Isles with 53